If you want to hold a market in Manchester, you need a Market Rights Licence from us.

 You still require a Market Rights Licence if:

-We manage the Market Rights for the City of Manchester, Market Rights exist to protect markets from too much direct competition and to safeguard the tradition of holding markets in Manchester.
-To find out more see the Market Rights Policy.
-You also need to read the Market Trader information available on the Real Deal website.
+We manage the Market Rights for Manchester, Market Rights exist to protect markets from too much direct competition and to safeguard the tradition of holding markets in Manchester.

-You must apply for a market rights licence at least 21 days in advance of the date.
+You must apply for a market rights licence at least 21 days in advance of the date of your market.
 Different charges apply see the pricing guidance.